What does recovered F & A support?

 Because of dedication and success in their chosen field, selected professors may be

-Research Professor through a nomination process at UNO.
-As recognition for their hard
+honored with an award through a nomination process at UNO.
+As recognition for their

-work to earn these honors, an award is provided from the pool of recovered indirect
+hard work to earn these honors, a monetary award is provided from the pool of recovered

 Research Strategic Plan